andypbrowne/andypbrowne/content/blog/bookshelf/index.md

 ## Getting Into Reading

 There are two other things that have helped me start reading more in the last few years.
 First, in 2014, I got a new sister-in-law who is an author of young-adult books.
-If you are wondering why both my digital and IRL bookshelf have numerous titles intended for teenagers &mdash; it’s because I read them and really enjoyed the fantacy and science fiction elements.
-I find that knowing the author really makes it easy to read other books.
+If you are wondering why both my digital and IRL bookshelf have numerous titles intended for teenagers &mdash; it’s because I read them and really enjoyed the fantacy and science fiction elements of her novels.
+I find that knowing the author really makes it easy to get into the books.
 Its a contageous process.

 The other thing that helped me get into reading even more, starting in 2023, was a book club we started at work.
 We have this culture and community initiative on the user experience team.
 Book Club has been one of our most successful activities.
 We choose a title, typically from our O’Reilly Reading account, and host a zoom call to discuss once-a-month.
 O’Reilly is all technology and business titles.
 Luckily it also has a lot of design books.
 So it has me re-reading some of the classics like: *Don't Make Me Think*, *The Design of Everyday Things*, and *Articulating Design Decisions*.